Extension for minor use

 - an official or scientific body in the field of agriculture

 - a professional user.

-There is also a list of major areas of use which can serve as a guidance of uses that are not considered as minor.
-This list shows common pest in crops that are grown in a large scale.
-Please notice that this list do not imply that all other uses not on the list are considered as minor uses.
+There is also a list of major crops and pests which can serve as a guidance of uses that are not considered as minor.
+Please note, that all other uses not on the list are not automatically considered as minor.

 List over crops grown in a large scale (pdf 902 kB) , 902.5 kB.